-- Failure to maintain passing grades - Failure to comply with New York College's attendance policy - Failure to comply with established policies and procedures - Dishonesty, such as cheating or plagiarism or any form of academic dishonesty - Falsifying information to New York College, such as forgery, alteration, or intentional misuse of College documents, records or identifications - Theft of, or damage to, property - Disorderly, lewd, indecent or obscene conduct or expression - Attendance in class under the influence of alcoholic beverages, narcotics or drugs or unauthorized possession, and/or sales of alcoholic beverages, narcotics or drugs at any New York College facility - Infringing upon the rights of other members of the school community via physical or verbal abuse - Disruptive conduct in the classroom which precludes the instructor from performing his or her responsibilities - Any act that interferes with the normal operation of the College or which adversely affects the student's suitability as a member of the school community - Sexual misconduct/harassment and/or other discriminatory conduct - Promotion or endorsement of the purchase of specific products or professional services in any College setting - Solicitation of members of the College community for personal or professional gain - Failure to meet financial agreements
+- 1. Failure to maintain passing grades - 2.
+Failure to comply with New York College of Health Profession's attendance policy - 3.
+Failure to comply with established policies and procedures - 4.
+Dishonesty, such as cheating or plagiarism or any form of academic dishonesty - 5.
+Falsifying information to New York College of Health Professions, such as forgery, alteration, or intentional misuse of College documents, records or identifications - 6.
+Theft of, or damage to, property - 7.
+Disorderly, lewd, indecent or obscene conduct or expression - 8.
+Attendance in class under the influence of alcoholic beverages, narcotics or drugs or unauthorized possession, and/or sales of alcoholic beverages, narcotics or drugs at any New York College facility - 9.
+Infringing upon the rights of other members of the school community via physical or verbal abuse - 10.
+Disruptive conduct in the classroom which precludes the instructor from performing his or her responsibilities - 11.
+Any act that interferes with the normal operation of the College or which adversely affects the student's suitability as a member of the school community - 12.
+Sexual misconduct/harassment and/or other discriminatory conduct

+- 13. Promotion or endorsement of the purchase of specific products or professional services in any College setting - 14.
+Solicitation of members of the College community for personal or professional gain - 15.
+Failure to meet financial agreements